-A new slot limit for black bream will come into effect from April 1 as part of a range of improvements in the now finalised Gippsland Lakes Recreational Fishery Plan.
+A new slot limit for black bream came into effect from April 1, 2021 as part of a range of improvements in the now finalised Gippsland Lakes Recreational Fishery Plan.

 Consultation on the plan and black bream fishing rules saw a record number of responses to the Victorian Fisheries Authority’s (VFA) survey of recreational fishers, with almost 4,400 submissions.